We’re committed to being an inclusive, accessible and engaging cultural attraction

 - Website—We’re committed to making our website accessible to visitors and will continue to regularly update our website with new resources and accessible information.
 We strive to comply with all WCAG standards across our site.
 Please contact us if there are materials that you are having difficulties accessing, and we will work with you to provide the information in a format that meets your needs.

-- Social Story—A social story is a tool used to model sample social interactions by giving a brief description of a situation using appropriate social cues, the perspectives of others and a recommended appropriate response.
-We have created a social story to help individuals with disabilities, including neurodevelopmental disorders, prepare for their visit to the Science Centre.
-This story can help individuals prepare for everything about their visit, from waiting in line to safety rules to museum noises.
+- Social Stories—A social story is a tool used to model sample social interactions by giving a brief description of a situation using appropriate social cues, the perspectives of others and a recommended appropriate response.
+We have created a temporary social story to help individuals with disabilities, including neurodevelopmental disorders, prepare for their visit to the Science Centre this summer while there is required maintenance on the building.
+This story shows what the Science Centre will look like, where the front and rear entrances are and how individuals will get around during their visit.
 The social story is available for download here.

 - Service Animals—We welcome people with disabilities who are accompanied by a service animal on our premises.
 We will also ensure that all staff, volunteers and others working with the public are properly trained on how to interact with people with disabilities and their service animals.